• About Us

 Has Tunisia ever reached the World Cup knockout stage?

-No. Across seven appearances Tunisia have never progressed beyond the group stage — the run they are trying to end in 2026.
+No. Across seven appearances Tunisia have never progressed beyond the group stage — the run they were trying to end in 2026.
 Read the full story in our complete history of Tunisia at the World Cup.

 0 comments FacebookTwitterEmail